mentalfaculty/LLVS/README.md

 }
 ```

-Getting the current heads is useful to determine what you need to merge together.
+The `queryHistory` function gets you access to the store's history object.
+You need to provide it with a block, which will be called synchronously.
+The reason the history is not vended as a simple property is to control access from different threads.
+Using the block allows access to the history to be serialized, so it can't change while you are querying it.

-Use the `queryHistory` function to get a history object that you can navigate.
-You can request the heads, but you can also retrieve any version you choose.
+Once you have the `History` object, you can request the heads, but you can also retrieve any version you choose.

 Getting the most recent head is also easy.